gturmel/chessboard/plan.md

 * Make the buttons look simple, but nice.
 Get that stuff obvious, yo.
 * See if you can find icons, if not, nbd, use greater than, less than, and pipe.

+# Things to Ask J or K:

+Why oh why do I need to add a negative margin to get the boxes to sit together?
+It's weird.